Vanessa Lynne Bryant: Federal judicial service

 Bryant was first nominated to the U.S. District Court for the District of Connecticut on January 25, 2006, by President George W. Bush, though the Senate did not vote on her nomination.
 Bryant was the 38th person appointed a District Judge in Connecticut and the first African-American woman appointed a federal judge in New England.
 This nomination came despite majority opinions from the American Bar Association and the Connecticut Bar Association's federal judiciary committees, both of which found her "not qualified."

 On January 9, 2007, President Bush once again nominated Bryant to the United States District Court for the District of Connecticut, a seat vacated by judge Dominic J. Squatrito.
 Following her re-nomination, the ABA committee issued a revised opinion, rating her as "qualified".
 Bryant was confirmed by the Senate on March 28, 2007, on a Senate vote and received her commission on April 2, 2007.
 She assumed senior status on February 1, 2021.
+On December 18, 2023, she announced her intention to assume inactive senior status on December 31, 2023.

 Bryant oversaw a lawsuit filed by attorney Konstantine Kyros on behalf of over 60 former professional wrestlers against WWE which alleged that the company did not protect its employees from head trauma.
 She dismissed the lawsuit in September 2018.